AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 - When you pass arguments to function parameters depending on template parameters, function templates deduce the template parameters to be instantiated for the corresponding parameter types.
+  Template argument deduction only works for immediate calls.
 - You can explicitly qualify the leading template parameters.
 - You can define default arguments for template parameters.
   These may refer to previous template parameters